fastforwardlabs/mdffreport12/src/03-technical.md

 (e.g., hourly temperatures within each day).
 These variations need to be handled during discretization.
 We can remove trends by applying a differencing function to the entire dataset.
-To handle seasonality, we can explicitly include information on seasonality as a feature of each discrete sample;for instance, to discretize by hour, we can attach a categorical variable representing the hour of the day.
+To handle seasonality, we can explicitly include information on seasonality as a feature of each discrete sample; for instance, to discretize by hour, we can attach a categorical variable representing the hour of the day.
 A common misconception regarding the application of neural networks capable of modeling temporal relationships such as LSTMs is that they automatically learn/model properties of the data useful for predictions (including trends and seasonality).
 However, the extent to which